 Dear Dr. Lysnyansky,

-First, may I say that I wish you great success with this proposal.
+First, may I wish you great success with this proposal.
 It is clearly of great contemporary relevance but also based on unique research and resources and is a work a wide range of professions and individuals will be drawn to.
-I’m sure, if you highlight all of these things in a little more detail — I suggest how to below — CUP or another prestigious publisher will receive it very positively.
+I’m sure, if you highlight all of these things in more detail — I suggest how to below and in the more detailed notes on your draft — CUP or another prestigious publisher will receive it very positively.
 The following is a recap of the outstanding comments that appear throughout the text.

 Title

-I appreciate that this is both clever and alliterative as a proposed title, but I wonder whether it pitches your book at the right level as an in-depth sociological and theological study with a likely readership in the academic, research, journalistic, and political worlds, as you go on to say it will.
-There may seem to be a disjuncture between something as seriously sociological to something as prosaic as eating habits.
+I appreciate that your suggestion is both clever and alliterative, but I wonder whether it pitches your book at the right level as an in-depth sociological and theological study with a likely readership in the academic, research, journalistic, and political worlds, as you rightly go on to say it will have.
+It may seem a disjuncture to link something as seriously sociological as your study to something as prosaic as traditional eating habits.
 It has also a particularly French association, but your book covers Italy too, so it seems to lack an overarching character.
 I’d further suggest that “crescents” is not exclusively redolent of Islam to an English-speaking audience, at least at first.
-Does something length lines of Preaching Islam in Romance Lands: the Cases of France and Italy — a little boring and pompous, I know, and just an idea I felt obliged to come up with — pitch it better?
-Of course, you’ll be the judge.
+I’d suggest something along the lines of Preaching Islam in Romance Lands: The Cases of France and Italy.
+I know that this is definitely duller than your original, but I felt that you should suggest the seriousness of your scholarship tonally and chose something which will strike potential readers as intruiging, as an angle they hadn’t thought about before.
+Mentioning “romance” in its broadest sense evokes, of course, the Latinate traditions of Roman Catholicism, the most significant religious influence traditionally in your two countries, but each with very different histories, especially in view of French laïcité on the one hand and the Vatican’s Roman surroundings on the other.
+Of course, you’ll be the ultimate judge on something so personal to you and your labours.

 Book Rationale

-Here, I’d strongly suggest addressing explicitly your book’s “rationale, scope and unique selling points” as CUP put it.
-CUP also seeks from a book proposal details of how your book “makes a significant and original contribution to the literature”.
+Here, I’d strongly suggest addressing explicitly your book’s “rationale, scope and unique selling points,” as CUP put it.
+CUP also seeks from a book proposal the details of how your book “makes a significant and original contribution to the literature”.
 Thus, the assessor of your proposal is likely to want to know what your methods were, what your summary findings were, what new data you have brought to light, how it informs the debate in the existing literature: in short, what you say and do that nobody else has said and done.
-I’d suggest that this requires forsaking any false modesty and selling it a little harder, without overclaiming, of course.
+I’d also suggest that this requires forsaking any false modesty and selling it a little harder, without overclaiming, of course.
 I would imagine it would take two or three paragraphs to do this at the very least.
 I appreciate that you might like a punchier proposal, but the assessor needs to see the meat on the bones, as it were.

-I’d suggest stressing the unique insights your extensive interviews have given you.
+I believe it would help to stress the unique insights your extensive interviews have given you.
 I’d also suggest providing details of other scholarly work you have done in like areas that will highlight how deep and wide-ranging your knowledge is and yet how sensitive you have been to the particularities of France and Italy here.